Are House Rats Dangerous?

 Rats have the reputation of being quite resourceful.
 They will always find a way to seek food resources around the household, so it’s best to diligently deal with them by improving sanitation.
 Seek to cover trash bins or garbage bags at all times.

 Also, eliminate all possible traces of food, like leftovers from your other pets.
 Pet food can attract house rats in the home.
 To keep these little beasts at bay, improve sanitation, clean, and minimize food sources and water.
+Rats will eventually leave if there is no food for them.

 Make Use of Baits and Traps